Becoming disciples-1

 Chris Dryden’s website

 There are a multitude of websites out there, often on very specific topics, so many that there’s something for absolutely everyone.
 So many that it can be hard to find what you need.
-My online friend DaManCD (aka Chris Dryden) runs one of them, and I run another.
+My online friend DaManCD (aka Christopher Dryden) runs one of them, and I run another.
 We’ve been aware of one another since we both contributed a chapter in a collaborative book, and we’ve interacted from time to time over the years, especially recently (though we’ve never actually met).

 Chris’s website is called Life with CD and it’s well worth a visit.
-Chris draws on his life experience as a follower of Jesus to produce articles that dig deep into where we are going, why, and how, what is expected of us, our fears, hopes, failures, successes.
+CD draws on his life experience as a follower of Jesus to produce articles that dig deep into where we are going, why, and how, what is expected of us, our fears, hopes, failures, successes.
 His focus is always on the King who leads us.
 Why not take a look at a recent article starting a great series on the theme of 40 days?

 Useful?
 Interesting?